-3. To transact any other proper business.
+4. To transact any other proper business.

-PROXIES: Unless you tell us on the proxy card to vote differently, we will vote signed returned proxies "for" the Board's nominees and "for" the approval of the Plan amendments.
+Unless you tell us on the proxy card to vote differently, we will vote signed returned proxies "for" the Board's nominees, "for" the approval of the amendment to our Certificate of Incorporation and "for" the approval of the Plan amendments.
 The proxy holders will use their discretion on other matters.
 If a nominee cannot or will not serve as a director, the proxy holders will vote for a person whom they believe will carry on our present policies.

 PROXIES The Board of Directors.

 SOLICITED BY:

-FIRST MAILING This proxy statement is dated April 5, 2000.
-We are first DATE: mailing this proxy statement on or about April 7, 2000.
+FIRST MAILING This proxy statement is dated April 13, 2001.
+We are first mailing this proxy statement on

+DATE: or about April 16, 2001.

 REVOKING You may revoke your proxy before it is voted at the meeting.
-YOUR PROXY: To revoke, follow the procedures listed on page 29 under "Voting Procedures/Revoking Your Proxy."
+To revoke, follow the JR PROXY: procedures listed on page 32 under "Voting Procedures/Revoking Your Proxy -- How You May YOUR PROXY: